legovader09/Simple-JavaScript-Pokemon-Search/README.md

-# Pokemon API Test
+# Simple JavaScript Pokémon Search
-Pokemon API Search Tool
+Using PokéApi for the API requests.